bg

 A Tale of Two Blockchains: Why EOS Stumbled in Ethereum's Shadow

-On paper, EOS had clear advantages, capable of handling thousands of transactions per second while early Ethereum struggled with double digits.
-So why did it fail to dominate the market?
-The answer lies in a combination of technical complexity, flawed execution, and the powerful network effect of Ethereum.
+On paper, EOS possessed clear technical advantages, claiming the capacity to process thousands of transactions per second while early Ethereum struggled with double-digit throughput.
+The platform ultimately failed to dominate the market due to a combination of technical complexity, flawed execution, and Ethereum's formidable network effects.

-First, while the no-fee model was appealing in theory, the resource system of RAM, CPU, and NET proved confusing for many users and developers.
-During periods of network congestion, resource costs soared, effectively blocking users with smaller token holdings.
-This created a frustrating user experience, undermining a key selling point.
+First, while the zero-fee model appealed to users in theory, managing network resources like RAM, CPU, and NET proved overly complex for mainstream users and developers.
+During periods of high network congestion, resource costs spiked, effectively pricing out users with smaller token balances.
+This dynamic created a frustrating user experience and undermined the primary selling point of free transactions.

-Second, Ethereum had a significant head start.
-By the time the EOS mainnet launched in 2018, Ethereum had already cultivated a thriving ecosystem of developers, a vast library of open-source code, and established tools like Solidity and Truffle.
-Developers naturally gravitated toward the platform with the most community support and resources.
-EOS, with its C++ based smart contracts and unique architecture, presented a steeper learning curve and a smaller community.
+Second, Ethereum held a significant first-mover advantage.
+By the time the EOS mainnet launched in mid-2018, Ethereum had already cultivated a thriving developer ecosystem, extensive open-source libraries, and standardized tooling like Solidity.
+Developers naturally gravitated toward the platform offering the most comprehensive support infrastructure.
+EOS required developers to write smart contracts in C++, presenting a steeper learning curve and a smaller active community.

 An Empire's Cracks: The Controversies That Tainted the Crown

-Technical hurdles were only part of the problem.
-A series of governance and centralization issues damaged investor confidence and the project's credibility.
+Technical hurdles were only one aspect of the decline.
+A series of governance disputes and centralization concerns severely damaged investor confidence and the credibility of the protocol.

 The Phoenix Protocol: The EOS Network Foundation's Revival Strategy

-Just as EOS seemed destined for obscurity, a remarkable turnaround began.
-Frustrated with Block.one's inaction, the community, led by the elected Block Producers, voted to stop issuing EOS tokens to the company.
-They redirected these funds to a new, community-led organization: the EOS Network Foundation (ENF), headed by CEO Yves La Rose.
+Just as the network seemed destined for obsolescence, the ecosystem initiated a structural reorganization.
+Frustrated with the lack of development from Block.one, the community and elected Block Producers voted to halt token issuance to the founding company.
+They redirected these network funds to a newly formed, community-led organization: the EOS Network Foundation (ENF), led by CEO Yves La Rose.

-Recognizing the futility of competing directly with Ethereum's ecosystem, the ENF launched the EOS EVM (Ethereum Virtual Machine), making the EOS network compatible with Ethereum's code and tools.
-This is a game-changer, as Ethereum developers can now deploy their existing dApps on EOS with minimal changes to access its high performance and low transaction costs.
-It serves as a pragmatic bridge to attract liquidity and talent from the world's largest smart contract ecosystem.
+Recognizing the inefficiency of competing directly against established Solidity developers, the ENF launched the EOS EVM.
+This infrastructure upgrade makes the network fully compatible with standard Ethereum smart contracts and developer tooling.
+Ethereum developers can now deploy existing dApps directly onto the EOS blockchain with minimal code modifications, accessing high-throughput performance and lower transaction costs.
+This EVM compatibility serves as a pragmatic bridge to capture liquidity and talent from the broader decentralized finance (DeFi) sector.

-To kickstart economic activity, the ENF introduced liquidity incentive programs like Yield+.
-This initiative rewards dApps on EOS based on the Total Value Locked (TVL) they attract, creating a powerful financial incentive for DeFi protocols to build on or migrate to the network.
-The goal is to rebuild the on-chain economy by directly stimulating liquidity.
+To stimulate on-chain economic activity, the ENF introduced targeted liquidity incentive programs.
+These initiatives distribute financial rewards to decentralized applications based on the Total Value Locked (TVL) they generate and maintain.
+By directly incentivizing DeFi protocols to deploy or migrate to the network, the ENF aims to rebuild the fundamental on-chain economy and drive sustainable ecosystem liquidity.

 Weighing the Scales: An Investor's Calculus for 2024